anfractuosity/flipperscope/docs/README.md

 * Setup screen allows you to choose an FFT option, to display a simple spectrum analyser.
 You can alter the size of the FFT window also.

+* Setup screen allows you to scale the size of a signal via software.